EricLBuehler/diffusion-rs/FEATURE_FLAGS.md

 # Feature flags

-Diffuse-rs controls building with GPU support or CPU SIMD acceleration with feature flags.
+diffusion-rs controls building with GPU support or CPU SIMD acceleration with feature flags.

 These are set at compile time and are as follows: